Life After Dentures and What to Expect with Permanent Teeth

 Modern implant procedures have evolved significantly.
 Imaging and planning allow for accurate placement.
 Many practices can place implants and attach a fixed prosthetic in a single visit, though healing and final restoration take several months.

 The initial investment is higher, but the long-term value becomes clear fast.
 No replacement every few years.
 No ongoing costs for adhesives and cleaning products.
-Most importantly, no daily hassle of removal and maintenance.

 What Changes After You Make the Switch